Becoming a LifeWays Representative Program

 - The applicant’s program will be included in the LifeWays North America listing as an “Aligned Program”, while the application process is active.
 Once the application process is complete and Representative Program status has been granted, then the listing will be changed to “Representative Program”.

 - LifeWays arranges for a consultant to visit the applicant’s site.
 Applicants are also welcome to request a specific consultant to be approved by LifeWays.
-The consultant’s fee and travel expenses are paid by LifeWays North America.
+The consultant’s fee ($300/day) and travel expenses (variable) are paid by LifeWays North America.

 - After the consultation visit, the consultation report is reviewed by a team of LifeWays board members, which then makes a recommendation regarding Representative status.